pairing4good/tdd-react-18-template/README.md

 To run [Secretlint](https://github.com/secretlint/secretlint) run the command `npm run secretlint`.

-## NPM Package Audit

-The `npm audit` command checks the dependencies configured in `package.json` for vulnerabilities.
-In rare circumstances some vulnerabilities need to be temporarily ignored while the open source library community works on a fix.
-Unfortunately `npm audit` does not provide this ability.
-However, the [better-npm-audit](https://github.com/jeemok/better-npm-audit) library does.
-The `.nsprc` file at the root of this repository configures temporary exceptions.
-If this need arises be sure to use the [expiry](https://github.com/jeemok/better-npm-audit#using-nsprc-file-to-manage-exceptions) field to set a date when this vulnerability will be reevaluated by your team. **Avoid ignoring audit level [critical](https://docs.npmjs.com/cli/v8/commands/npm-audit#audit-level) vulnerabilities.
-These vulnerabilities should be addressed immediately.**

 ## Reformatting Code

 [ESLint](https://eslint.org/)'s auto fix command reformats your files to fit the configured [ESLint](https://eslint.org/) rules.
 [Prettier](https://prettier.io/) provides configurable coding style rules.
 [Prettier](https://prettier.io/) rules are configured in the `.prettierrc` file at the root of this repository.
 By running the command `npm run lint:fix` the [Prettier](https://prettier.io/) rules will be included in the [ESLint](https://eslint.org/) formatting rules.
 It's important that teams have clear coding standards and libraries like [Prettier](https://prettier.io/) can help teams configure and adhere to their own standards.